vuw-research-computing/raapoi-tools/docs/index.md

 Notice the STATE field, this describes the current condition of nodes within the partition, the most common states are defined as:

-* idle - nodes in an idle state have no jobs running, all resources are available for work
+* __idle__ - nodes in an idle state have no jobs running, all resources are available for work
-* mix - nodes in a mixed state have some jobs running, but still have some resources available for work
+* __mix__ - nodes in a mixed state have some jobs running, but still have some resources available for work
-* alloc - nodes in an alloc state are completely full, all resources are in use.
+* __alloc__ - nodes in an alloc state are completely full, all resources are in use.
-* drain - nodes in a drain state have some running jobs, but no new jobs can be run.
+* __drain__ - nodes in a drain state have some running jobs, but no new jobs can be run.
 This is typically done before the node goes into maintenance
-* maint - node is in maintenance mode, no jobs can be submitted
+* __maint__ - node is in maintenance mode, no jobs can be submitted
-* resv - node is in a reservation.
+* __resv__ - node is in a reservation.
 A reservation is setup for future maintenance or for special purposes such as temporary dedicated access
-* down - node is down, either for maitnenance or due to failure
+* __down__ - node is down, either for maitnenance or due to failure

-Also notice the TIMELIMIT field, this describes the maximum runtime of a partition.
-For example the quicktest partition has a maximum runtime of 1 hour and the parallel partition has a max runtime of 10 days.
+Also notice the _TIMELIMIT_ field, this describes the maximum runtime of a partition.
+For example, the quicktest partition has a maximum runtime of 1 hour and the parallel partition has a max runtime of 10 days.

 #### Partition Descriptions